The best flavor combination on earth.

 It’s safe to say that these chocolate macarons were gobbled up in 1/2 the time it took to make them.

-The recipe starts with my basic macaron recipe.
-To it, add good-quality cocoa powder.
+Start with good quality cocoa powder.
 You can use either natural or dutch process unsweetened cocoa powder.
 (And if you’re interested in a little lesson on the difference between the two, check out my post on Dutch process vs. natural cocoa powder).
-The better quality, the more rich the chocolate flavor will be.
+The better quality, the richer the chocolate flavor will be.
 Ghirardelli is my preferred brand.

 Cocoa powder is a finicky little ingredient.
 I found its addition caused the macaron shells to be just a little thinner; they spread out slightly more.
 Not a problem in my eyes, nor on my tastebuds.